The definition of a fiduciary under ERISA has fluctuated in the past decade.

 Unfortunately, it is not always clear whether all five of the above tests are met.
 For example, the meanings of “regular basis” and “primary basis” have been subject to debate.
 Any of the five tests could be open to interpretation.
 Attorneys specializing in ERISA law can provide guidance when there is a question of interpretation.

-If a person is indeed an ERISA fiduciary, what are his or her obligations?
+If a person is indeed an ERISA fiduciary, what are their obligations?

-The key duties of a fiduciary as defined by ERISA are:
+The key duties of a fiduciary as defined by ERISA are as follows:

 In addition to loyalty, prudence and diversification of plan assets, ERISA fiduciaries must act according to the terms of the benefit plan documents.
-As long as a plan contains provisions that are not contrary to ERISA, the plan provisions must always be followed.
+As long as plan document provisions are not contrary to ERISA, the plan provisions must always be followed.

 These are the specific duties fiduciaries take on.
 Failing to carry them out faithfully can directly expose fiduciaries and the benefit plan to penalties and lawsuits.

-The meaning of the term fiduciary under ERISA has swung back and forth during the past few years.
 At the time of this blog post, the definition and responsibilities of benefit plan fiduciaries stand as originally spelled out in ERISA.
 While sometimes difficult to interpret, these rules must be followed.
 Fiduciaries can be held personally liable for breaching fiduciary duties.
-The benefit plan itself is also exposed to liability and penalties when a fiduciary fails to fulfill his or her duties.
+The benefit plan itself is also exposed to liability and penalties when fiduciaries fail to fulfill their duties.
+If finalized, investment advice fiduciaries also may be required to follow impartial conduct standards.

 Educating fiduciaries on their duties and how to fulfill them is always wise.
 Consulting legal counsel experienced in ERISA law is recommended when questions arise.